mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 Environment variable: `$WEB_EXT_BROWSER_CONSOLE=true`

-Note: The browser console may not show all debugging output from content-scripts.
-Use the web console when debugging content-scripts.
+Note: The browser console may not show all debugging output from content scripts.
+Use the web console when debugging content scripts.
 </section>

 <section id="devtools">